ricardoquesada/bluepad32/docs/supported_gamepads.md

 - Enter this mode by pressing "A" (A == accelerometer, easy to remember) while connecting or reconnecting.
 - Rotate left/right for left/right movements
-- Use DPAD for up/down movements
+- Use D-pad for up/down movements
 - Button "A" for fire.
 - Button "shoulder" to jump.
 - LED #3 will be on in this mode.